frostiq/univereum/readme.md

 # Welcome to Univereum project!

-For now UI is missing and only smart-contracts are working
+For now UI is limited

-You can test smart contracts with Mist auto-generated UI
+You can test all smart contracts with Mist auto-generated UI

 Any contribution to the project are greatly welcome!